Coveros-Archive/PiKubeCluster/README.md

     sudo apt install nfs-kernel-server

     sudo blkid
-    mkdir /ssd # Use what name you want, but be ready to change it where it's used
+    sudo mkdir /ssd # Use what name you want, but be ready to change it where it's used

 Your UUID string will differ.